 Chances are, you’ll find the right developer nearshore or offshore.
 In cases like these, you have to arrange for team meetings that would be suitable for both parties.
 Considering time zone differences will also help you manage your expectation of their response time when you communicate with them.

-A 5-Step Guide in Hiring Remote Developers For Your Project
+A 5-Step Guide To Hiring Remote Developers For Your Project

 Now the part you’ve been waiting for.
 We’ll walk you through a process you can emulate to find and hire the right developer.
-Whatever their expertise might be whether it’s app development or software engineers, this process will help you narrow down your applicants to the best ones fit for the job.
+Whatever his expertise might be whether it’s app development or software engineering, this process will help you narrow down your applicants to the best ones fit for the job.

 Step 1: Finding Remote Developers

 Additionally, describe your expectations for the developer you’re looking to hire.
-Build up the description of your ideal applicant by including not just the technical skills but also the work ethics and other soft skills you expect them to have.
+Build up the description of your ideal applicant by including not just the technical skills but also the work ethic and other soft skills you expect him to have.
 It will save your time, and theirs as well.

 A detailed job post includes: